boxwise/boxtribute/front/README.md

 For example, to add XYZ to the `package.json` file in the `front` folder while developing, you can run this (make sure you run it in the project's root folder since docker compose is operating in that folder):

-      docker compose exec front yarn add XYZ
+      docker compose exec front pnpm add XYZ

 Afterwards:

 1. stop docker-compose and run `docker compose up` again
-2. run `yarn` in your local front folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)
+2. run `pnpm` in your local front folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)

 (This advice has come from https://github.com/BretFisher/node-docker-good-defaults)